berenslab/t-simcne/readme.md

 # Implementation

-The code lies in `tsimcne/` and it should be possible to install everything with `pip install -e .` at least that is how I installed this package.

 The figures are in `figures/` and have been created with the script files ending in `.do` in `media/`.
 If you want to reproduce those figures you need to use `redo` and change some variables in `redo.py` so that it runs.
 And you probably want an available GPU/GPU cluster.